Dodilei/whats_analysis/README.md

 + If _types_ is a list of strings and _remove_ is false, a dataframe with all the entries whose types are in the _types_ list will be returned.
 If _remove_ is set to true, these entries will be removed from the resulting dataframe.
   - A *return_as_dict* argument can be set to _True_ so the result will be returned as a dictionary mapping each _type_ to a dataframe wich contains only entries from that type.
 This is not possible if _remove_ is also _True_.

+#### The `make_time_bins` method

+This method reshapes the dataframe so that the entries are gouped by a new time resolution.
+The default time resolution from WhatsApp is 1 minute.

+Given a `dataframe`, the function accepts:

++ A `bin_size` argument, wich specifies the new time resolution.
+This argument must be a tuple of two elements.
+The _second_ element specifies the unit of time, it can be: "minutes", "hours", "days", "weeks", "months" or "years".
+The _first_ element is a positive integer wich specifies the bin size, using the unit chosen.

++ A `combine` argument, if it is set to _False_ the dataframe size doesn't change, all the entries stay the same but with a new time identity.
+If it is _True_, all the entries corresponding to a single time bin will be merged.

 ~ _work in progress_